gemesa/shadow-shell/README.md

 - **arsenal**: command line tools to support malware analysis
     - `shexec`: a shellcode runner that can be combined with other tools like `strace` (Linux), `ProcMon` and `TCPView` (Windows) to analyze shellcode functionality
+    - `stalk-syscalls.js`: A Frida syscall tracer script that can be used as an alternative to `strace`
 - **lab**: experimental code snippets, some are documented while others are not

 :warning: You should **never** execute untrusted shellcode on your system.
 Use an emulator, hardened VM or container for this purpose.